signalfx/splunk-otel-collector/tests/testutils/README.md

 ### Resource Metrics

 `ResourceMetrics` are at the core of the internal metric data format for these tests and are intended to be defined in yaml files or by converting from obtained `pdata.Metrics` items.
+They provide a strict `Equals()` helper method as well as `RelaxedEquals()` to help in verifying desired field and values, ignoring those not specified.

 ```yaml
 resource_metrics: